Ever notice that most Weimaraner people have more than one?!

 You’ll have more muddy paws trashing the house, more drooling water, more poop to pick up from the lawn, more toys strewn around the house, and so on.

 Training and Socializing

-Solution: You’re the boss.
+You’re the boss, and these are your dogs.
+No matter the age, don’t rely on the other dog to do your duties.
 Don’t rely on littermates or two young Weims to entertain each other.
-Nor can you rely on the old dog or the “alpha” dog to do your work.
-He may actually need support from you as he ages.
+On the same token, your old dog or the “alpha” dog should not be doing your work; he may actually need support from you as he ages.

 It takes some planning to keep dogs separated when you need to.
 Have you noticed that planning is a theme yet???